Home

 The Problem With Inherited Office Infrastructure

 When you move into an existing office space, you're inheriting someone else's decisions.
 Data drops in the wrong spots.
 Cables that aren't labelled.
 A rat's nest behind the TV cabinet masquerading as a network setup.
 Consumer-grade equipment that was never meant for a business environment.
 It might seem fine — until your WiFi drops during a client call, or you realize there's no ethernet port anywhere near where your team actually sits.
-Our client had been through this before.
-They'd worked with us on a previous project and knew the difference between a network that's just plugged in and one that's actually built.
-When it came time to expand, they called us before they called anyone else.

 What We Built